Making a Map

 - The results will show the data title, where to find the data in the category, and the source of the data.
 Mouse over the icon to see the data description.

-After adding a data layer, the Data Layer legend will display the data title, Year, Variable, Range Values, etc and the values for each color range on the map.
-The legend will give you the ability to fully customize the map by changing the year, how the data is displayed, or making your own custom shaded ranges.
+The Data Layer legend will display the data title, Year, Variable, Range Values, etc and the values for each color range on the map.
+Use the data layer legend to customize the map by changing the year, the variable, or aggregation.

 ![]() |

-Select the color range in the legend to isolate the range on the map.
-Users can select multiple ranges.
+Select the color range in the legend to isolate a range or multiple ranges on the map.

 Data Points allows you to view point datasets, like addresses, on a map.
 You can view these datasets by themselves or on top of a data layer.